 On February 10, 2018, Westerville experienced the tragic line-of-duty deaths of two police officers.
 In the days that followed, a call to create a permanent memorial became the heartbeat of the community’s grief as plans were accelerated to expand the existing First Responders Park.

 The Department engaged more than 200 first responders to create concepts and received feedback from over 3,000 citizens while $750,000 in fundraising was secured for the project.
-The site is now under construction to offer a solemn space of gratitude and remembrance, incorporating green space, a serene fountain, water features and interplay of natural elements for personal reflection.
+The renovated site is now open, offering a solemn space of gratitude and remembrance, incorporating green space, a serene fountain, water features and interplay of natural elements for personal reflection.
 Learn more about the First Responders Park Renovation.

 The plans for a new park at 480 S. Hempstead Rd. are taking shape.
 Starting with a series of public meetings in 2018, conceptual plans were developed based on resident feedback for the site.